Organisational Overview / Our most material issues

 In August 2014, the Board announced its strategy to focus mainly on

-focus from 2015 to date.
-The Board, by participating in the Venture,
+from 2015 to date.
+The Board, by participating in the Venture, ensures that

-ensures that the competitive advantages enjoyed by the Venture as set
+the competitive advantages enjoyed by the Venture mitigates this exposure to

-Venture has since exploited the opportunity to produce platinum group
+one commodity.
+The Venture has since exploited the opportunity to produce

 production of chrome ore.
 The Company, however, will also consider